wylandcrews/SWE-Final-Project/README.md

 - Acquiring the place image and displaying it to the user was difficult.
 First, the request needed to be parsed for error handling.
 If anything other than 200 was returned, a placeholder was needed for the jinja logic in index.html to identify that the place had no associated image.
 Secondly, the image object needed to be kept and returned.
 This was accomplished by writing and overwriting the image file for the appropriate place.
 The image url was returned instead of the image object itself.
 - The Google Geolocation API can be inaccurate when used by certain browsers or accessed from networks with certain protective capabilities.
 As a result, when pressing the "Current Location" button, the incorrect location may be used instead of the user's true current location.
 As this is an issue with Google's API and not our code, this cannot be improved or remedied on our end.
 ## Areas to be Improved
-- Show more results to the user so that it can be saved to their profile.
-- Add more User Interface through React.
-- Allow users to add an avatar to their profile page.
-- Allow users to choose a date in the future to explore results for.
 - Improve our Facebook and Google login capabilities.
+- Generate and show multiple search results to the user.
+- Allow the user to save multiple places.